bsoelch/ConcatLang/Readme.md

 operators for interacting with optionals

 - `wrap`   wraps the top value on the stack in an optional
-- `??` checks if the optional is present
+- `.hasValue` checks if the optional is present
   - if the optional has a value it will push true
   - if no value is present it will push false
   - this operation does not consume the optional